Andreas Färber wrote:

 the property to point directly to them.

-I also had some style questions related to the inconsistent use of
+I also had some style questions related to the

 spacing inside braces.
 Some ppc code even has a wild mix of tabs and 8